 Luckily, the fashion industry is already a master of change, with seasonal trends coming and going before you can even take a breath.
 However, the fashion world’s digital transformation may be its greatest change yet.

-From larger luxury brands like Reebok to smaller names like Modern Vintage Boutique, retailers across the industry are tailoring their ecommerce strategies to attract customers and adapt to the evolving landscape.
+From larger luxury brands to smaller names like Modern Vintage Boutique, retailers across the industry are tailoring their ecommerce strategies to attract customers and adapt to the evolving landscape.

 When styling your own fashion ecommerce strategy, it’s key to understand the current state of the ecommerce fashion industry as well as where it’s heading.